discretize/discretize-guides/builds/guardian/condi-willbender/index.md

 **Step 1: Basic Priority**

 The <Specialization text="Condition Willbender" name="Willbender"/> has a rather simple, mostly priority-based rotation.
-In the first step, we will use 4 basic abilities off-cooldown in the following priority:
+In the first step, we will use 4 basic abilities off-cooldown in the following order of priority:
 1. <Skill name="Rushing Justice"/>
 2. <Skill name="Purging Flames"/>
 3. <Skill name="Symbol of Punishment"/>